pgg1610/blog_fastpages/_pages/about.md

 Hello, I am Pushkar Ghanekar.

-This blog is a compilations of tips and learnings in the area of data science, machine learning, with some flavor of chemical science.
+This blog is a compilation of learnings and helpful tips I have accumulated in the area of data science, machine learning, with some flavor of chemical science sprinkled sporadically.
 The listed notebooks and posts are meant to be a reference for my future self and whoever wishes to start dabbling in this space.
 This is my first time venturing in to the world of blogging and is definitely a work in progress.

 You can check out my personal website [here](http://pushkarghanekar.com).